 They also found that improving plank endurance required plank training at a minimum of at least three times a week.
 However, training 5X per week showed the most improvement.

-How Can You Improve Your Muscle Endurance?
+Can You Improve Your Muscle Endurance?

-We have all been trained to do a light warmup, then stretch, and then begin your training.
+We've all been trained to do a light warmup, then stretch, and then begin your training.
 It seems to make sense: get the muscles warmed and the blood flowing, stretch the muscle to improve its flexibility, range of motion and prevent injury, and then train.

 Mild, static stretching has been shown to have no effect on muscle endurance.
 In fact, stretching the muscle against contraction -- something called proprioceptive neuromuscular facilitation (PNF) -- has been shown to have a negative effect on muscular endurance.
 (2)(3)